Louise Clappe: Marriage

-Born in June 1824 in Chesterfield, Massachusetts, Fayette Clappe was five years younger than Louise.
-Fayette's family also had a different spelling of Clappe, and instead spelled it as Clapp.
+Born in June 1824 in Chesterfield, Massachusetts, Fayette Clapp was five years younger than Louise.
 He started his college education at Princeton, but finished up at Brown University, graduating in 1848.
 He briefly continued his education, studying medicine at Castleton in Vermont.
 Similar to Louise's mother, Fayette's mother also bore the maiden name Lee.
 The exact date of their wedding is unknown; however, some believe it occurred in either 1848 or 1849.
 Louise and Fayette never had any children together.
 Her marriage with Clapp started to falter around 1852.
 While the two separated around that time and Fayette headed back East, their marriage did not officially end until some years later.

 Going West

 Louise and Fayette had always wanted to go West, Louise first mentioning her desire to do so in one of her letters to Everett.
 While Fayette was studying medicine in Vermont, the couple found the excuse to go to California at the discovery of gold and caught gold rush fever.
 Upon arrival in California, both Louise and Fayette were ill.
 Louise had suffered from chronic illnesses throughout the 1830s and 1840s.
-Her first year in California was spent taking care of Fayette who had been sick for their whole first year.
+Her first year in California was spent taking care of Fayette who had been sick for their whole first year, and died in vain.
 During this time, Fayette was able to obtain an absentee degree from Castleton, making him a doctor.
 Their first year in California was spent living in San Francisco and Plumas, which was located near Marysville in the north-central part of the state.
 Fayette was elected as a delegate to a political nominating convention and was also chosen to serve on a committee protesting the tactics of agents hired to help the incoming immigrant wagon trains from across the Plains.